StatProofBook/StatProofBook.github.io/Proofs/mvn-ltt.md

 Because moment-generating function and probability density function of a random variable are equivalent, this demonstrates that $y$ is following a multivariate normal distribution with mean $A \mu + b$ and covariance $A \Sigma A^\mathrm{T}$.

 <div align="right">&#8718;</div>

-**Dependencies:**
-- moment-generating function of a random vector
-- joint moment-generating function of the multivariate normal distribution

-**Source:**
-- Taboga, Marco (2010): "Linear combinations of normal random variables"; in: *Lectures on probability and statistics*; URL: <https://www.statlect.com/probability-distributions/normal-distribution-linear-combinations>.